When considering how and when to draw down your retirement funds, look beyond the 4% rule and consider sequence of return risk.

 Dreaming of the day when the morning alarm clock will be replaced by the morning newspaper and coffee on the balcony overlooking the waterfront?
 Preparing a sound financial plan for your retirement can help ensure you enjoy your retirement years, but how can you know if your nest egg will last a lifetime?

-In part 1 of this series, we began with a common rule of thumb—the 4% rule—some assumptions and associated risks, and why you may need to make some adjustments to the rule to make it work for you.
 There are many strategies for how to draw down your retirement funds in order to make them last a lifetime, but here are three designed to protect against market risk in the early years of retirement:

 How can these strategies help?
 They address something financial advisors refer to as sequence of return risk.
 This is a complicated-sounding name for a simple issue.
 Sequence of return risk simply focuses on the potential for investment losses early in retirement to weaken the ability of retirement funds to generate income to last a lifetime.